ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-disaster-recovery-plan-and-process-guide.md

 ITDR management is the ability to react to ITDR events in a controlled, pre-planned manner.
 Preparation and planning are key factors to successful incident management and all MoJ systems will rely upon the development and implementation of an ITDR plan as described in this guide.

-The HMG Security Policy Framework [Ref, 6] Mandatory Requirement 4 states that:
+The [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework) Mandatory Requirement 4 states that:

 > Departments and Agencies must have robust and well tested policies, procedures and management arrangements in place to respond to, investigate and recover from security incidents or other disruptions to core business.

-The policy on IT Disaster Recovery is covered in IT Security Policy – IT Disaster Recovery Policy [Ref, 2] while this document set out the MoJ guidance for creating an ITDR plan.
-This guide must be read in conjunction with CESG GPG No. 24 – Security Incident Management [Ref, 7] and IT Security – Incident Management Plan and Process Guide [Ref, 4].
+The policy on IT Disaster Recovery is covered in [IT Security Policy – IT Disaster Recovery Policy][drp] while this document set out the MoJ guidance for creating an ITDR plan.
+This guide must be read in conjunction with [CESG GPG No. 24 – Security Incident Management][gpg24] and [IT Security – Incident Management Plan and Process Guide][imppg].

-Note: The IT Security Policy – IT Disaster Recovery Policy [Ref, 2] sets out the roles and responsibilities with respect to ITDR.
+Note: The [IT Security Policy – IT Disaster Recovery Policy][drp] sets out the roles and responsibilities with respect to ITDR.
 It states that each ICT system must fall under the responsibility of an IT Disaster Recovery Team Leader (ITDRTL) who is responsible for maintaining the ITDR plan.

 ### Aim of this guide